Create a domain name for the content delivery through CDN. Note that a CNAME must differ from your origin source.

 A free SSL-certificate is applied for the resource by default.

 Note, that the CNAME type can't be changed after a CDN Resource creation.
+But you could add additional CNAME clicking on a plus after CNAME field.
+You will be able to change or delete additional CNAME.

 Check the CNAME record